plivo/plivo-browser-sdk2-examples/README.md

     }

 ### Handling Incoming calls
-By creating the onIncomingCall listener, the Plivo JS object can handle calls coming into the Plivo Endpoint.
+By creating the onIncomingCall listener, the plivoWebSdk object can handle calls coming into the Plivo Endpoint.

     function onIncomingCall(account_name, extraHeaders) {
             console.log("onIncomingCall:"+account_name);